vault27/Foundation/vxlan.md

 - Symmetric: one L3VNI for both directions of traffic flow
 - Routing through IP VRF, VNI configuration should not be the same on all VTEPs, we configure on VTEP only VLANS which are connected to it, we do not have to configure VLANS and VNIs for VLANS which are only on different VTEP
 - One IP VRF may include several MAC VRFs
+- Routes are installed directly to routing table of VRF
 - Full VRF
 - Pros: scalability, integration with out networks - this is main pro, external router peers with IP VRF
 - Cons: 2 TTLs